RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #435

+Refactored the code and re-organized it into modules that are clean and easy to work with moving forward.
+Then committed and merged the initial intent engine.
+Now the goal is to focus on extending.
+Right now I'm going to work with [**Firebase**](https://firebase.google.com/) related extensions like saving to the database as an effect, or watching database data as a source, or pulling from the database as context.
+I may have to write a templating system soon to be able to fillout some details dynamically

 ## #434

 Took a session to setup the project on Github for Rampant AI.
 Put in lots of